 - Haul a lot of gear regularly, particularly anglers

 - Love to kayak surf and other types of aggressive paddling

 A low-angle kayak stroke is more horizontal—about a 20-30º angle.
-It’s for more relaxed paddling and for long days on the water.
+It’s for relaxed paddling and for long days on the water.
 It’s less tiring than the high-angle style, and since the kayak is moving slower, paddling technique isn’t quite as important.

 Low-angle blades suit kayakers who:

-- Prefer more relaxed paddling
+- Prefer a more relaxed paddling style

 - Love to be on the water for many hours or even days at a time